symbolicsoft/noiseexplorer/README.md

 To quickly translate all Noise handshake patterns in the `patterns` folder to Go implementations, simply run `make implementations` after completing the steps outlined in the Preparation section of this document.
 The models will be available in the `implementations` folder.

 ### Author and License
-Authored by [Nadim Kobeissi](https://nadim.computer) and released under the GNU General Public License, version 3.
+Authored by [Nadim Kobeissi](https://nadim.computer) and [Georgio Nicholas](https://georgio.xyz).
+Released under the GNU General Public License, version 3.